MichaelCurrin/jekyll-theme-quickstart/README.md

 end
 ```

-The theme doesn't always _need_ to be installed in addition to the remote theme plugin, like it is set up here for local use.
+The first line of that theme doesn't always _need_ to be there.
 But, it is a good idea.
 As it helps you when you have a theme that has dependencies to be installed too.
 So when you run `bundle install`, you get the theme's dependencies and won't get errors that they are missing when you start a dev server.
 A reminder that even when using the Remote Theme plugin, the gem dependencies of the chosen theme can still only be the dependencies on the GH Pages locked versions list.

+This also assumes that all the plugins used by the theme are supported on GH Pages.
+If it uses custom plugins, then you need GH Actions or Netlify instead.